yonghaason/PrimalMeetLWE/estimator/crypto23_rebut/README.md

 - Lv $\ge$ 2: Primal + Meet-LWE [May, C21] = Ours

-> This DON'T cover the non-hybrid (pure primal) attack [AGPW17], which is based on another clever idea that is incompatible with hybrid strategy.
+> This DON'T cover the non-hybrid (pure primal) attack [[AGVW17](https://eprint.iacr.org/2017/815.pdf)], which is based on another clever idea that is incompatible with hybrid strategy.
+For this attack estimation, we used [lattice-estimator](https://github.com/malb/lattice-estimator/) that covers this attack as `usvp`.

 ## How to use?